Unit CastleRenderOptions

 • bdOneMinusConstantAlpha

-Various ways to sort the objects, useful to correctly render partially-transparent objects.
+Used to define blending sort TCastleViewport.BlendingSort to correctly render partially-transparent objects.
 See https://castle-engine.io/blending .

 Values

-• bsNone: Do not sort.
-This is of course fastest, but will cause artifacts if multiple partially-transparent objects may be visible on top of each other.
+• sortNone: Do not sort.
+If used for blending sort, this will cause artifacts if multiple partially-transparent objects may be visible on top of each other.
+Unless you manually change the order of shapes / scenes in Viewport.Items.

-• bs2D: Sort objects by their Z coordinate.
-Good for 2D worlds, with flat 2D objects that have zero (or near-zero) size in the Z axis, and they are moved in the Z axis to specify which is on top for another.
+This is good and fast for 2D worlds, with flat 2D objects that have zero (or near-zero) size in the Z axis, and they are moved in the Z axis to specify which is in front of another.

 More precisely, we take the minimum bounding box Z coordinate of two objects.
 (We don't bother calculating the middle Z coordinate, as we assume that the bounding box is infinitely small along the Z axis.)
 The one with larger Z coordinate is considered to be closer, this is consistent with the right-handed coordinate system.